We Buy Houses in Orange County

 Foreclosure & Legal Overview in Orange County

-Orange County's 9th Judicial Circuit carries approximately 3,500 active foreclosure cases.
+Orange County's 9th Judicial Circuit carries about 3,500 active foreclosure cases.
 The county still deals with legacy cases from the 2008-2012 crisis, zombie foreclosures where banks initiated but never completed the process.
 The local timeline from lis pendens to judgment averages 9-14 months, though contested cases can run longer.
 Orange County also has a significant tax deed inventory, properties with 2+ years of unpaid taxes.
-If you're facing foreclosure or delinquent taxes, selling for cash resolves both simultaneously.
-We handle all lien payoffs at closing through the title company.
+If you're facing foreclosure or delinquent taxes, a sale may address both if payoff, title, equity, and deadlines work.
+Required lien payoffs should be identified by the title company and shown on the settlement statement.

 The Real Cost of Repairs vs. Selling As-Is in Orange